cmiles/PointlessWaymarksProject/README.md

 ### Content Lists

 The first tab in the application is an 'All Content' list.
-Like all of the lists you can sort and filter the list and  import/export from excel - the list will update automatically in the background as content changes.
-In the All Content list menus, buttons and context menus allow you to take a limited set of actions that apply to all content types.
-It is possible to do quite a bit of work without ever needing to switch back-and-forth between the tabs for specific content types - especially when everything you are working on is recent.
+Like all of the lists you can sort and filter the list and import to/export from excel - the list will update automatically in the background as content changes.
+In the All Content list a menu bar, buttons and context menus allow you to apply a limited set of actions to any list item.
+It is possible to efficiently do quite a bit of work without ever needing to switch back-and-forth between other tabs - especially when everything you are working on is recently added.

 ![Posts List](PointlessWaymarks.CmsScreenShots/AllContentList.jpg "All Content List")

-Each Content Type has a dedicated list interface - these lists have more content type specific functions that are not found in the All Content List.
-Content lists start by loading a limited number of recent entries and present an option to load all entries - while this requires an extra step to load the full list this simple compromise allows the lists to always quickly load the recent items you are most likely to want to work with regardless of the amount of content.
+Each Content Type has a dedicated list interface - these lists have content type specific functions that are not found in the All Content list.
+Content lists start by loading a limited number of recent entries and present an option to load all entries - while this requires an extra step to load the full list it is a simple compromise that allows the lists to quickly load the recent items you are most likely to want to work.

-The ability to export to Excel, edit and import the changes is provided for all content types and most fields.
+The ability to export to Excel, edit and import the changes back into the Pointless Waymarks CMS is provided for all content types and most fields.
 Many updates are more easily made in the program but Excel provides a powerful interface for complicated/bulk edits.

 ![Posts List](PointlessWaymarks.CmsScreenShots/PostsList.jpg "Posts List")

-Photographs are a central content type in this program and there is decent support for importing/filling information from the photo's metadata.
+Photographs are a central content type and there is decent support for importing/filling information from the photo's metadata.
 This often allows the painless import of batches of photographs with minimal clean up afterwards.

 The Photo List items have buttons to quickly find other similar photos based on details such as Camera Make, Lens, Aperture, Shutter Speed, etc. Not shown but available in the Photo List under the Reports menu are reports on photos with potential problems such as 'No Tags' or 'Blank License' and an option to export all of a photo's 'raw' metadata to an html file.